 One of anthropology’s most distinguished experimental thinkers, Gregory Bateson (1904–1980) and his diverse body of work have long been emblematic of what the SCA was founded to promote: rich ethnographic analysis that engages the most current thinking across the arts and sciences.
 Welcoming a wide range of styles and argument, the Gregory Bateson Prize looks to single out work that is theoretically rich, ethnographically grounded, and in the spirit of the tradition for which the SCA has been known: interdisciplinary, experimental, and innovative.
 The prize is awarded annually at the meetings of the American Anthropological Association and carries a honorarium of $500.

-The winner of the 2015 Gregory Bateson Book Prize is Anna Lowenhaupt Tsing (University of California, Santa Cruz) for her book The Mushroom at the End of the World: On the Possibility of Life in Capitalist Ruins (Princeton University Press).
+The winner of the 2016 Gregory Bateson Book Prize is Anna Lowenhaupt Tsing (University of California, Santa Cruz) for her book The Mushroom at the End of the World: On the Possibility of Life in Capitalist Ruins (Princeton University Press).
 For more information on this year’s prize, see the award announcement.

 Previous Bateson Prize Winners